Trisection diagrams and twists of 4-manifolds: Trisection Diagrams of Surface Complements

-Here and in the sequel, we draw a grey arc to indicate arbitrary curves or arcs as in \cite{GayMei1806}.
-We also adopt the convention that arcs in a trisection diagram are colored lighter than closed curves.
-As noted in \cite{GayMei1806}, $\mathcal{D}_\mathfrak{a}$ is \emph{not} a trisection diagram of a 4-manifold, but features as though it is.
-We will observe a similar phenomenon in the next section.
+Here and in the next section, we will draw a grey arc in a diagram (e.g. $\mathfrak{D}^0$ in Figure \ref{GayMei1806TheoremC}) to indicate that this portion of the diagram may contain many curves of arbitrary colors.
+For clarity, we will also color arcs in a trisection diagram lighter than closed curves.